Abdullah Yusuf Ali: Triumph and Tragedy

 Many alumni from his Islamic College days would later play significant roles in the early decades of Pakistan.

-Yusuf Ali on denominational schools
+On denominational schools

 Despite his interest in and writings on Islam, Yusuf Ali was against denominational schools.
 He wrote that